All Episodes

 Aha.

-So it's it's a statistical bias.
+So it's a statistical bias.

-They're not they're not making some actual claim here.
+They're not making some actual claim here.

 Right.

-I mean it would be almost impossible to do that.
+I mean, it would be almost impossible to do that.

 Well, that was my point.